 In October 2014, The New York Times reported that attorney generals in 30 states were investigating allegations of deceptive advertising by 5-hour Energy.

 In 2015, a California man named Oscar Maldonado filed suit against Rockstar after suffering a heart attack.
 Maldonado had consumed four Rockstars in a span of just six to eight hours.

 Anyone who has suffered as a result of consuming energy drinks.
 If energy drinks have adversely affected your health, or a loved one’s, you may be entitled to compensation.
 Side effects may include:

 (Note: If you are suffering, consult a medical professional to determine the cause and proper treatment for your affliction.)

 At Morgan & Morgan, we will only collect if the case is successful.
 We accept a fixed percentage (typically one-third) of the recovery.

 What Should I Look for in an Attorney?

-As one of the largest consumer protection firms in the country, with more than 300 lawyers and a support staff of over 1,500 people, we are one of the few firms with the resources to take on Big Energy.
+As one of the largest consumer protection firms in the country, with more than 300 attorneys and a support staff of over 1,500 people, we are one of the few firms with the resources to take on Big Energy.
 We are trial lawyers who are not afraid to go up against large corporations, and we have the track record to prove it.